 Dogs and chickens as pets can be a disastrous combination if not managed thoughtfully.

-This pup doesn't want to play, she wants to kill!
+she wants to kill!

 Left to run its course, such “play” invariably results in death.
 Never let your dog stalk or chase chickens or show them any interest whatsoever.